 Miranda Hoffner Updated July 8, 2019

 Dance is Everyone's Right: Midsummer Night Swing Adapted Dance Lesson

 Each summer, thousands of dancers flock to Damrosch Park for Midsummer Night Swing, an eclectic social dance series that features a nightly dance lesson, DJ sets, and live music from leading bands in swing, salsa, ballroom, and more.
-This year, on Wednesday, July 12, we are thrilled to include an adapted dance lesson from 5:30 to 6:00 pm, before the Lindy Hop lesson from Nathan & Gaby and a live performance by Michael Gamble and the Rhythm Serenaders.
+This year, on Thursday, July 11, we are thrilled to include an adapted dance lesson from 5:30 to 6:00 pm, before the tango lesson from Leonardo Sardella and Mariana Parma's and a live performance by Típica Messiez.
 Mark Morris Dance Group's Dance for PD® instructors will lead participants in a lesson designed for people with limited mobility, which will include seated variations.
 Originally designed for people with Parkinson's Disease, the Dance for PD® lesson can be enjoyed by anyone with limited mobility.

 Parkinson's disease is a neurodegenerative condition marked by rigidity, slowness of movement, changes in gait, postural instability, and tremor, among other symptoms.
 It affects one in 100 people over 60, though some people are diagnosed at a younger age.
 Approximately one million people in the U.S. are living with Parkinson's, with 60,000 additional new cases added each year.

 I asked Dance for PD®’s Program Director and Founding Teacher David Leventhal and Programs and Engagement Manager Maria Portman Kelly to share their unique approach to movement and dance, and their understanding of its impact on participants with Parkinson's Disease.